History of Britney Spears in Timeline

 October 2007: Release of Blackout Album

 In October 2007, Britney Spears released her fifth studio album, Blackout.
-It debuted at number two in the U.S. Billboard 200 and received positive reviews.
+The album debuted atop the charts in Canada and Ireland, and at number two in the US Billboard 200.

 December 2007: Relationship with Adnan Ghalib